Elkhart, Kansas

 Elkhart is a city in and the county seat of Morton County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,888.
-The south edge of the city is the Kansas-Oklahoma state border, and the city is 8.5 mi from the Kansas-Colorado border.
+The southern edge of the city is the Kansas–Oklahoma state border, and the city is 8.5 mi from the Kansas–Colorado border.

 History

 Elkhart was founded in 1913, and was named after Elkhart, Indiana.

 Elkhart was the starting point of the Elkhart and Santa Fe Railway.
 This line, both leased to and a wholly owned subsidiary of the Atchison, Topeka and Santa Fe Railway, was built in 1925 to Felt, Oklahoma, and extended into New Mexico in 1932; but, was abandoned in 1942.

 In 1961, the county seat was moved from Richfield to Elkhart.